javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/09-call-apply-decorators/03-debounce/task.md

 ```

 Now a practical example.
-Let's say, the user types something, and we'd like to send a request to the server once they're finished.
+Let's say, the user types something, and we'd like to send a request to the server when the input is finished.

 There's no point in sending the request for every character typed.
 Instead we'd like to wait, and then process the whole result.
-The `debounce` decorator makes this easy.

 In a web-browser, we can setup an event handler -- a function that's called on every change of an input field.
 Normally, an event handler is called very often, for every typed key.
 But if we `debounce` it by 1000ms, then it will be only called once, after 1000ms after the last input.